A Little History

 Rediscovering Maine’s Forgotten Trail

-In the mid 1930’s (after the Great Depression), Maine was looking for ways to bring more revenue into the state by way of tourism.
+In the mid 1930’s after the great depression, Maine began seeking new ways to bring revenue into the state by way of tourism.
 1936 was the first year “VACATIONLAND” appeared on license plates.

 Photo: Road Rte.2/ Pine Tree Trail Molunkus Twp./ Macwahoc Plt. line